laminar-protocol/oracle-server/README.md

 ## Prerequisite

 Install [Node.js](https://nodejs.org/en/) and [Yarn](https://yarnpkg.com/).
-- Ensure that you have a LTS Node.js installed, with version `>=12.0`.
+- Ensure that you have a LTS Node.js installed, with version `12.x`.

 ## Run

+To start an oracle server
+1. Use `yarn build` to build the project.
-To start an oracle server, use `yarn start`, with environment variables explained in the following section.
+2. Use `yarn start`, with environment variables explained in the following section.

 ### Environment variables